glalganie/ProgPython/README.md

-k8sapp Deployment Guide
+ProgPython Deployment Guide
 This guide explains how to build the Docker image, deploy the application to Kubernetes, expose it via a Service, and access it locally using port forwarding.

 1. Build the Docker Image
 First, build the Docker image for your application:

 # Build the Docker image from the Dockerfile in the current directory
-# The image will be tagged as 'k8sapp:v1'
+# The image will be tagged as 'ProgPython:v1'
-docker build -t k8sapp:v1 .
+docker build -t ProgPython:v1 .
 2. Kubernetes Deployment
 Dry Run (Check Manifest)
 Validate your deployment manifest before applying: